giovanni-iannaccone/eikon/README.md

 # 🦝 Raccoon - Image Manipulation Library

-Raccoon is a lightweight and efficient C++ library for working with JPEG/PNG/PPM image files.
-It allows you to easily load, modify, and create images while providing a set of tools for inserting geometric shapes into your images.
+### "Make art with code."

-Additionally, the library comes with a handy command-line utility to make image manipulation even more accessible!
+Raccoon is a lightweight and efficient C++ library designed for those who want to handle JPEG, PNG, and PPM files without wading through a swamp of convoluted frameworks.
+It lets you load, tweak, and create images effortlessly, with built-in tools for adding geometric shapes.
+And for command-line lovers, there's a nifty utility that makes image manipulation refreshingly straightforward.

 ## ✨ Features
 - **Read images**: Load JPEG/PNG/PPM files effortlessly into your application